uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

 # Drawbacks
 [drawbacks]: #drawbacks

-We are not adding any Hub-centered functionality basically, this is a little more than a router.
+ - we are not adding any Hub-centered functionality basically, this is a little more than a router
+ - if Servers are at different versions, some API endpoints might not be available in all Servers or might work differently.
+This is expected to be rare but possible, and in that case the error (eg. missing method) will be propagated to the calling program
+   - note that API stability is guaranteed between major versions, and very broadly implemented between minor versions as well

 ## Limitations

 - implementation of API methods currently not implemented on the Server, eg. downstream [#2361](https://github.com/SUSE/spacewalk/issues/2361) [#2362](https://github.com/SUSE/spacewalk/issues/2362), is explicitly not covered by this RFC

 # Alternatives
 [alternatives]: #alternatives